Twitter has long been the place to turn for opinions on everything from who will win tonight’s game to ideas for your next blog post.

 6. Gathering opinions for news stories

 For years, news companies have polled opinions to sit alongside and support their stories.
 Twitter polls are a fantastic way to quickly see a snapshot, public opinion on a topic.
 If you’re writing a news piece or even something for your blog, you could create a Twitter poll to include within your piece.
-Example: Below is an example poll we could use to gather feedback for a piece on Twitter polls (how meta).
+Example: Below is an example poll we used to gather data for a blog post about Twitter’s latest features.

 7. Lean market research